-Due to stretching of the carburetor cables, the throttle valves may not respond immediately to the opening of the throttle, and the oil pump output may be too large at certain throttle opening.
+Due to stretching of the carburetor cables, the throttle valves may not respond immediately to the opening of the throttle, and the oil pump output may be too large at certain throttle openings.
 Check and adjust the carburetor cables periodically (Pg.
-44).
+46).

-- Screw in the throttle stop screws until the throttle valves are fully closed.
-Using the adjusters at the top of the carburetors, adjust all the play out of the outer sleeve of each cable. - Carburetor Cable
+Screw in the idling screws until the throttle valves are fully closed.
+Using the adjusters at the top of the carburetors, adjust all the play out of the outer sleeve of each cable, and tighten each lock nut.